|Academic Profile |

 His research interests focus on the impact of marketing mix on consumer behavior and the domain of hedonic and experiential consumption.
-He is also interested in examining the impact of various sensory cues in our shopping environment on consumer behavior.
+He is also interested in topics such as numerosity, mindsets, sensory marketing, and health communication.
 His research has appeared in leading academic journals in both marketing and psychology, such as Journal of Consumer Research, Journal of Consumer Psychology, Organizational Behavior and Human Decision Processes, and Journal of Experimental Psychology: General.
-He teaches the course on Market Behaviour at the undergraduate level.

 - Wadhwa, Monica and Kuangjie Zhang.
 (2019).
 When Numbers Make You Feel: Impact of Round versus Precise Numbers on Preventive Health Behaviors.
 Organizational Behavior and Human Decision Processes, 150, 101-111.